tone-me/tone-me/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

 This project would not have been possible without the support from [AIM Labs](https://www.ai-at-mit.com/labs).
-We're especially grateful to Sagnik Anupam for all of his advice and help.
+We're especially grateful to Sagnik Anupam for all of his advice and the opportunity we had to [present](https://docs.google.com/presentation/d/1zpF4ZCvgt_rvDgFS2yuanvwExa79vGbWYwujscRgT-8/edit?usp=sharing) during Demo Day.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>